tahershaker/Learning-Kubernetes/3. Building A Kubernetes Cluster/Building A Kubernetes Cluster with kubeadm/README.md

 sudo systemctl restart containerd && sudo systemctl enable containerd
 ```

-__Please Note: Repeat all the above actions on all nodes in the cluster__
+__Please Note: Perform/Repeat all the above actions on all nodes in the cluster__

 ---
 > __2. Install Kubeadm, Kubelet, and Kubectl (All Nodes)__